naliyeeva/movieFeedback/README.md

 # movieFeedback
-The static webpage shows different movies that are available in the list and lets users leave a feedback
+The webpage shows different movies that are available in the list and lets users leave a feedback